 One of the most frequent questions I get from private clients is whether they can assert their Fifth Amendment Right to Avoid Self-Incrimination when the U.S. Treasury Department requests documentation regarding any offshore banking records.
 It’s a good question.

 The Fifth Amendment was designed to prevent the government from forcing you to be a witness against yourself.
 If the government requests documentation for any offshore banking records, disclosure could result in criminal penalties.
-In essence, you’d be a witness against yourself; handing the Justice Department a conviction on a silver platter.
+In essence, you’d be a witness against yourself.
 Logically, the Fifth Amendment should apply, right?

 In 2012, the U.S. Court of Appeals for the Seventh Circuit joined the Sixth, Eighth, and Ninth Circuit Courts of Appeals in holding that the Fifth Amendment Right to Avoid Self-Incrimination does not apply to an individual’s offshore banking records.
 What?!
 That’s the natural response from clients.
 And to make matters worse, in May 2013, the Supreme Court denied to hear an appeal.
 Really?!
 So why doesn’t the Fifth Amendment apply to offshore banking records?

 There’s an exception to the Fifth Amendment Privilege Against Self-Incrimination; it’s come to be known as the Required Records Doctrine.
 There are three requirements for the exception to apply.
 First, the purpose of the governmental inquiry must be regulatory.
 Second, the records sought must be required to be and customarily kept.
 Third, the records must have public aspects that essentially make them public documents.
 See Shapiro v.
 U.S., 335 U.S. 1 (1948); Marchetti v.
 U.S., 390 U.S. 39 (1968); Grosso v.
 U.S., 390 U.S. 62 (1968).